BigJk/clai-obsidian/README.md

 ## Usage

-Once the plugin is installed, you can use the command `Run Workflow` to run a workflow.
-This will let you select the workflow and input the data that should be passed to the workflow and hit ENTER. **The result will be inserted into the current cursor position.**
+- After installing the plugin, you can use the `Run Workflow` command to execute a workflow.
+This allows you to select the desired workflow, and the result will be inserted at the current cursor position or replace the current selection.

-You can also use the command `Run Workflow (Dry)` to insert the content that would be send to the API into the current cursor position without actually running the workflow.
-This is useful for testing / debugging the workflow.
+- For testing or debugging purposes, use the `Run Workflow (Dry)` command.
+This inserts the content that would be sent to the API at the current cursor position without actually executing the workflow.
+- To quickly set up a new workflow, use the `Insert Boilerplate` command.
+This will insert the basic structure of a workflow at the current cursor position.
+- To simplify the process of creating a workflow, use the `Insert Template Statement` command.
+This inserts a template statement at the current cursor position, making it easier to build your workflow.

+## Template Tags

+The plugin supports various template tags that can be inserted using the `Insert Template Statement` command:

+### File Operations
+- `{{ call .File "./path/to/file.md" }}`: Inserts the entire contents of the specified file
+- `{{ call .SampleFiles "./folder/" n meta }}`: Inserts `n` random files from the specified folder.
+If `meta` is true, the filename will be passed to the LLM as metadata
+- `{{ call .SampleFilesDeep "./folder/" n meta }}`: Same as SampleFiles but includes files from subfolders
+- `{{ call .SampleLines "./file.md" n }}`: Inserts `n` random lines from the specified file
+- `{{ call .SampleChunk "./file.md" n }}`: Inserts a random chunk of `n` consecutive lines from the specified file

+### Context Variables
+- `{{ .Clipboard }}`: Inserts the current contents of your clipboard
+- `{{ .ActiveTitle }}`: Inserts the title of the currently active note
+- `{{ .ActiveNote }}`: Inserts the entire contents of the currently active note
+- `{{ .Selection }}`: Inserts the currently selected text in the editor

+You can easily insert any of these tags using the `Insert Template Statement` command, which provides an interactive interface with:
+1. A fuzzy-searchable list of all available template types with explanations
+2. File/folder picker for paths when needed
+3. Number selector for quantities
+4. Yes/No prompts for metadata inclusion

 ## Use Case Example: Generating Random Monsters